• Skip to primary navigation

 Don’t get me wrong: operating a heavy-duty Goodyear welting machine is absolutely a skill that takes serious practice to master.

 But it’s fundamentally an industrial discipline focused on speed and efficiency.
-It simply isn’t the same level of premium boot construction as building hand welted boots, where a maker pulls and tests the tension of every single stitch by hand to create an unbreakable, tailored bond.
+It simply isn’t the same level of boot construction as building hand welted boots, where a maker pulls and tests the tension of every single stitch by hand to create an unbreakable, tailored bond.

 Rm williams factory benching